Tourists flee Rhodes wildfires in Greece’s largest-ever evacuation - KESQ

 The government called the operation “the largest such effort Greece has ever seen,” and said 16,000 people, including tourists and residents, were transported by land and 3,000 by sea.

-According to the local fire service, there are currently three active fronts firefighters are focusing on in the central and south part of the island.
+According to the local fire service, there are currently three active fronts firefighters are focusing on in the central and southern part of the island.

 The blaze is burning near the areas of Kiotari and Lardos, not far from the Lindos archaeological site.
 The site has not been threatened so far.